Objective-C: Notes

 Compilation is performed, for example, by:

 One can experiment by leaving out the objc (line 2) and objc (line 21) and omitting Integer+Arithmetic.m in compilation.
 The program will still run.
-This means that it is possible to mix-and-match added categories if needed; if a category does not need to have some ability, it can simply not be compile in.
+This means that it is possible to mix-and-match added categories if needed; if a category does not need to have some ability, it can simply not be compiled in.

 Posing

 Objective-C permits a class to wholly replace another class within a program.
 The replacing class is said to "pose as" the target class.

 Class posing was declared deprecated with Mac OS X v10.5, and is unavailable in the 64-bit runtime.
-Similar functionality can be achieved by using method swizzling in categories, that swaps one method's implementation with another's that have the same signature.
+Similar function can be achieved by using method swizzling in categories, that swaps one method's implementation with another's that have the same signature.

 For the versions still supporting posing, all messages sent to the target class are instead received by the posing class.
 There are several restrictions: